Draxx182/Pib-Converter/README.md

 # Pib-Converter
 Currently only a Yakuza Ishin pib to Yakuza 0/Yakuza Kiwami pib converter.
 One way only.
-Experimental version can only convert one pib at a time currently.

 # Credits
 By Draxx182